binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 try to cd to it.

 The answer is just to cd to that directory first.
-Since we're sending cd's output to **/dev/null**, we can group to the two cd commands together with braces and bin their collective output:
+Since we're sending cd's output to **/dev/null**, we can group the two cd commands together with braces and bin their collective output:

 ``` bash
 HERE=$({ cd $(dirname $BASH_SOURCE); cd -P $(dirname $(readlink $BASH_SOURCE || echo $BASH_SOURCE)); } >/dev/null; pwd)